arduino/help-center-content/content/Software Support/Compilation/If-you-see-a-jtagmkII-initialize-Cannot-locate-flash-and-boot-memories-in-description-message-when-uploading-to-Nano-Every.md

 These are some things you can do if you encounter the warning message:

 * Ignore the warning message.
 It will not prevent your sketch from uploading.
 * Enable verbose upload output.
 This will not remove the warning, but the additional console output from avrdude will provide clearer confirmation of a successful upload.
-When verbose upload output is enable, a successful sketch upload will look something like this:
+When verbose upload output is enabled, a successful sketch upload will look something like this:

   ```
   Writing | ################################################## | 100% 0.01s